Skip to content

 PRO tip

-You might also want to install the microsoft python extension, which provides some additional features such as improved auto-completion when coding in python.
+You might also want to install the microsoft python extension, which provides some additional features such as improved auto-completion when coding in python and the jupyter extension, which allows to use jupyter notebooks without the need of a jupyter server.

 Editing Files Remotely Over SSH#